Falco-ops/Tweet-sentiment-analysis/README.md

 * Stemming
 * Occurence > 2

-Then for one model we tried without any punctuation See this [notebook](https://github.com/Falco-ops/Tweet-sentiment-analysis/blob/master/master-ppss1.ipynb)
+Then for one model we tried without any punctuation.
+See this [notebook](https://github.com/Falco-ops/Tweet-sentiment-analysis/blob/master/master-ppss1.ipynb)

 And in the other one we use the emoji library to tokenize emoji with [NLTK tweet tokenizer](https://tedboy.github.io/nlps/generated/generated/nltk.tokenize.TweetTokenizer.html).
 See this [notebook](https://github.com/Falco-ops/Tweet-sentiment-analysis/blob/master/master-pprss2.ipynb).

-# Model
+## Models
 We studied the impact of emoji on accuracy.
 Regarding the model the following were tested :
 * simple RNN layer